content-services/zest/release/docs/ContainerContainerPullThroughDistribution.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRepository

-`func (o *ContainerContainerPullThroughDistribution) GetRepository() string`

-GetRepository returns the Repository field if non-nil, zero value otherwise.

-### GetRepositoryOk

-`func (o *ContainerContainerPullThroughDistribution) GetRepositoryOk() (*string, bool)`

-GetRepositoryOk returns a tuple with the Repository field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRepository

-`func (o *ContainerContainerPullThroughDistribution) SetRepository(v string)`

-SetRepository sets Repository field to given value.

-### HasRepository

-`func (o *ContainerContainerPullThroughDistribution) HasRepository() bool`

-HasRepository returns a boolean if a field has been set.

-### SetRepositoryNil

-`func (o *ContainerContainerPullThroughDistribution) SetRepositoryNil(b bool)`

- SetRepositoryNil sets the value for Repository to be an explicit nil

-### UnsetRepository
-`func (o *ContainerContainerPullThroughDistribution) UnsetRepository()`

-UnsetRepository ensures that no value is present for Repository, not even an explicit nil
 ### GetContentGuard

 `func (o *ContainerContainerPullThroughDistribution) GetContentGuard() string`